pitt-crc/user-manual/docs/snippets/jupyter-ondemand.md

 # Jupyter on Ondemand User Guide
 The CRCD offers Jupyter on OnDemand services to help users run Python notebooks on the different CRCD clusters.
 We are currently offering Jupyter on the following clusters: HTC and GPU.
 The Jupyter on OnDemand service is available to all users with a CRCD account.
-The Jupyter on OnDemand service is available, among other different applications, through the CRC OnDemand web portal at: [ondemand.htc.crc.pitt.edu](http://ondemand.htc.crc.pitt.edu).
+The Jupyter on OnDemand service is available, among other different applications, through the CRCD OnDemand web portal at: [ondemand.htc.crc.pitt.edu](http://ondemand.htc.crc.pitt.edu).

 When you visit the OnDemand web portal, you will be prompted to log in with your Pitt account: